 We believe this collection deserves to and needs to be available for the public to see and to use.

-The Facility

-The Southwestern Heritage Center will develop a business model to turn the new facility into a positive cash flow entity, based on entry fees, a visitor's center movie, coach and wagon and horse and mule rides, the gun museum, a shooting and archery range experience with various guns and bows, pioneer historical museums, rock hounding trips, gemstone and jewelry cutting and polishing, lectures, conferences, reunions, trail rides, wagon rides, hiking trails, bike trails, motor cross trails, OHV trails, a petting zoo, etc.
+The Facility The Southwestern Heritage Center will develop a business model to turn the new facility into a positive cash flow entity, based on entry fees, a visitor's center movie, coach and wagon and horse and mule rides, rentals for movie props, the gun museum, a shooting and archery range experience with various guns and bows, pioneer historical museums, rock hounding trips, gemstone and jewelry cutting and polishing, lectures, conferences, reunions, trail rides, wagon rides, hiking trails, bike trails, motor cross trails, OHV trails, a petting zoo, etc. The Nichols family already has places for motor home and motel stays.
+The central building will house the carriages and wagons.
+Phase 1 plan is there will be rooms around the outside of the large barn for SUP, DUP, SURC, the Matheson Gun Collection, various trail organizations, and other groups which into the mission of the Southwestern Heritage Center.
+This is an example of the type of central facility we are currently looking to place on the property: